 Besides his sports and grandchildren, he LOVED being out in nature, spending many hours hunting and fishing with his close friends.
 He and his friends had hunting dogs and together they built a Boggy Boys Hunting Club which was north of Highway 285 back in the 1960’s and 70’s.
 It was a special place where families gathered for fish fries, card games, and just any occasion.
 Gene’s lifelong friends gathered there and told all manner of tales but mostly formed deep friendships.
 Later in life, Gene bought a place in Bruce Florida [40 miles out] which suited his hunting and fishing lifestyle.
 Then in 2014, he got pneumonia and Debbie said “Daddy, you have to move back to Niceville.
 You’re too far away.”
 So he moved back to Niceville and transferred his part-time Destin Walmart gig to the Niceville store.
 He really enjoyed being back in town … he went to all the Choctaw and Niceville Classmate reunions and barbecues.
 He also was able to see family more often for holidays and spontaneous get-togethers.
 He was totally independent up until the very end.
 As his health began to decline, he adamantly said, “I’m fine y’all!”
 Debbie would still call him every day and drop by almost every day to be sure he was good.

 He lived life his way and had a HUGE heart.
 He was loved by many and will be missed.
 Until we meet again in heaven.

 In lieu of flowers, the family suggests donations in Gene’s memory.
 He loved Boggy and he personally donated frequently to Disabled American Veterans.
 So, donations to the City of Niceville Fire Department Fund or to Disabled American Veterans would be appreciated.

-To send flowers to Eugene "Gene" Gehrig Edge's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eugene "Gene" Gehrig Edge, please visit our floral store.